• Skip to primary navigation

 A few pieces of equipment for making sauerkraut.

 Some crocks come with lids, others, like mine pictured below don't have lids.
-If you don't have a lid, you can use a plate or cover the crock with a plastic bag in a pinch.
+If you don't have a lid, you can use a plate or cover the cabbage with some of the outer leaves as I show here.

-The most important thing is understanding the correct amount of salt to put in sauerkraut.
-While you can use an imperial measurement of around 1 teaspoon per pound, it's imprecise.
+While there's some wiggle room, understanding the correct amount of salt to put in sauerkraut is important.
+More salt means a slower ferment. less salt will ferment faster.
+While you can use an imperial measurement of around 1 teaspoon of Morton kosher salt per pound, it's imprecise.

-The best way to season cabbage with salt for sauerkraut is to weigh the salt using a digital scale, adding 2% of the cabbage's weight in salt.
-To do it, weigh the cabbage you'll ferment in grams, then multiply the weight of the cabbage by .02.
+The best way to season cabbage with salt for sauerkraut is to weigh the salt using a digital scale, adding 1-2% of the cabbage's weight in salt.
+To do it, weigh the cabbage you'll ferment in grams, then multiply the weight of the cabbage by the percentage of the total weight.
 For example, one pound of cabbage is 448 grams.
-448 x .02 = 8.96, so you'll add around 9 grams of salt for each pound of cabbage.
+448 x .02 = 8.96, so you'll add around 9 grams of salt for each pound of cabbage, or roughly 1.5 teaspoons Morton kosher salt for a 2% concentration.

 How to Make Homemade Sauerkraut